huixie90/cpp_papers/concat.lwg.feedback.md

   `concat-is-random-access` instead of `concat-random-access` etc.
   - Levent: Also, instead of `Rs` as the name of the pack, we should use `Views`.
 But careful if we really mean View and not Range in all these.

+- [Done] that "expect" needs to be "except"
+  - Hui: could not find any expect
+  - Levent: I checked earliest revisions.
+No "expect" indeed.
+Not sure what this was.
+  - Hui: I found that in the mattermost chat, Thomasz suggested wording for concat-bidi which has expect.
+It should refer to that.
+I also used his suggested wording now

+# Todos

 - [TODO] do we want to avoid emplacing ranges we don't need to use?
   - Hui: Good point.
 I think this refers to `advance_fwd` and `advance_bwd`.
 Maybe we can do something smarter.